 Permutations and Combinations

-In this mission, you will calculate the number of outcomes associated with various random experiments, and some powerful counting techniques that will allow us to answer questions such as:
+In this lesson of the Probability Fundamentals course, you will calculate the number of outcomes associated with various random experiments, and some powerful counting techniques that will allow us to answer questions such as:

 1. The Rule of Product